200 N. Glebe Road - Ste 1000 Arlington, VA 22203 Phone: (703) 237-0027

 In addition to her involvement in several community and legal organizations, Ms. McCarthy currently serves as a Director for the Arlington County Bar Foundation, as Treasurer for Friends of Argus and Aurora House, and as a volunteer Guardian and Conservator for Incapacitated Adults.

-Ms. McCarthy has been recognized by Best Lawyers in America™ since 2018, by Arlington Magazine as a Top Attorney in 2019; and by Virginia Super Lawyers since 2020 in the areas of Family Law, Elder Law, Estate Planning & Probate.
+Ms. McCarthy has been recognized by Best Lawyers in America™ each year since 2018, by Arlington Magazine as a Top Attorney in 2019, and by Virginia Super Lawyers since 2020 in the areas of Family Law, Elder Law, Estate Planning & Probate.

 Lamya Moosa is a Partner at MWM Legal Group, and since 2016 has focused her practice on special needs planning, estate planning and adult guardianships and conservatorships.
 Super Lawyers recognized Lamya as a Rising Star for 2022.
 She has also been recognized by Arlington Magazine as one of the Top Lawyers for Elder Law in 2022 and 2023,

 Lamya Moosa is a Partner at MWM Legal Group, and since 2016 has focused her practice on special needs planning, estate planning and adult guardianships and conservatorships.
 Super Lawyers recognized Lamya as a Rising Star for 2022.
-She has also been recognized by Arlington Magazine as one of the Top Lawyers for Elder Law in 2022 and 2023, as well as by Best Lawyers In America™: Ones To Watch - Virginia for 2024.
+She has also been recognized by Arlington Magazine as one of the Top Lawyers for Elder Law in 2022 and 2023, as well as by Best Lawyers in America: Ones to Watch® -Virginia for 2024.

-In addition to her practice, Lamya serves on the Virginia advisory council for Chimes Virginia, a provider of community services for adults with intellectual disabilities, autism, and co-occurring disabilities.
+In addition to her practice, Ms. Moosa serves on the Virginia advisory council for Chimes Virginia, a provider of community services for adults with intellectual disabilities, autism, and co-occurring disabilities.

 In her free time, Lamya enjoys cheering on the Tar Heels, traveling, and spending time with her family.